flagzzzz/4chan-Flag-Fixer/README.md

 1) Install GreaseMonkey if you are on Firefox or TamperMonkey if you are on Chrome.

 2) Click [here](https://github.com/flagzzzz/4chan-Flag-Fixer/raw/master/4chan_flag_fixer.user.js) to install the script.

+3) Set your preset using the User Script Commands menu in your browser